Architecture Overview

 - Shared component detection

-- Coordinated deployments across multiple servers
+- Coordinated operations across multiple servers or local environments

 Config entities: